 So...
 How Safe Is North Korea Really?

-North Korea’s history and political situation is complicated and extremely strict, being that this country is under a totalitarian dictatorship.
+North Korea’s history and political situation are complicated and extremely strict, being that this country is under a totalitarian dictatorship.

 - Currency - North Korean Won is the official currency in North Korea.
 There are no ATMs in this country and credit cards are completely useless here, so make sure to bring lots of cash.